antistatique/antistapress/README.md

 ## ⚗ Improvements
 - Create a cli interface (as it has been done for the toolbox-generator) to make it easier to follow the configuration (database, project name, template name, etc..)
-- Find the js conflict error with bootstrap.tooltip.js
 - Decide if the choice I've made for a starter theme (timber-starter) is the good one.
 Other candidates includes:
     - [sage (roots.io)](https://github.com/Rareloop/lumberjack) Unfortunately, sage (from roots.io) recently chose to support the blade templating system.
     - [lumberjack](https://github.com/Rareloop/lumberjack)